yinazee/twittascope/README.md

 Add $ spec.add_dependency "colorize", "~> 0.8" to your gemspec file.
 Add $ require 'colorize' on top of page needed

+Then run the following in your terminal:

+  $ ruby bin/twittascope

+  Have fun!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.